-Launched In December 2020, the Liquidators have made significant progress during this six-monthly period including launching step 2 of the claims process:
+Launched In December 2020, the Liquidators have made significant progress during this six-monthly period following the launch of step 2 of the claims process in late 2021:

 Process Step Details Claims registration Allows the registration of account holders' details and to make claims for their account balances 2.
 Identity verification Verifies account holders' identities to the necessary verification standard 3.
 Claim acceptance Provides Account holders with the opportunity to agree that Cryptopia's records represents their holdings 4.
 Asset transfer Instigates asset transfers to account holders